forestryio/forestry.io/hugo/content/blog/vuepress-other-ssg-support-beta.md

 {{% tip %}}

 If you added the Portfolio Theme above we've already pre-configured a few sections for you.
-If you're curious what the configuration looks like go to  `settings` and select the `sidebar` tab.
+You can reset the configuration by removing the `.forestry` directory and reimporting your site under `Settings` -> `Repository`.

 {{% /tip %}}